 Any member of the college community may file charges against a student for an alleged violation of the student code of conduct.
-These charges must be filed in writing by completing a "Student Conduct Complaint Form" and be submitted to the dean of student services as soon as possible after the incident.
-These forms can be obtained from the Student Service Office.
+These charges must be filed in writing by completing a "B.I.T.
+Referral form".
+The form is available @ www.kirtland.edu/bit.

 Once charges have been formally filed, the following procedure for Non-Academic Due Process must be observed:

-- A. A counselor shall meet with the person (complainant) who has filed a charge against another person or student organization.
-During this meeting, the counselor will review the charge and procedure with the complainant.
-The counselor will also meet with the individual(s) charged with the violation and attempt to resolve the situation between the two parties.
-If the complainant elects to withdraw the charge, a complaint withdrawal form will be completed and signed by the complainant.
-If the charge stands, the dean of student services will notify the student (in writing) of the charges filed against him/her and the college's policy regarding due process. - B. The dean of student services will appoint a student judiciary committee composed of three full-time college employees and two students.
-The dean will appoint one of the employees to chair the hearing.
+- A. The vice president of student services will notify the student (in writing) of the charges filed against him/her and the college's policy regarding due process. - B. If the student does not waive their rights, then the vice president of student services will appoint a student judiciary committee composed of three full-time college employees and two students.
+An employee will be appointed to chair the hearing.
 The members of this committee must have no vested interest in the matter.
-The dean of student services cannot serve on this committee. - C. The person filing the complaint and the person or student organization charged with violating the student code of conduct are responsible for providing statements from witnesses and other evidence.
+The vice president of student services cannot serve on this committee. - C. The person filing the complaint and the person or student organization charged with violating the student code of conduct are responsible for providing statements from witnesses and other evidence.
 Witness statements can be provided verbally during the hearing or in written (signed and dated) form.
 Both parties may have other individuals at the hearing.
 These individuals are limited to an advisory capacity with no right of cross-examination. - D. The student judiciary committee has the responsibility of hearing the charges against the student and reviewing the evidence.
 The hearing will take place within ten working days following the student's receipt of the written charges.
 A verbatim record, such as a tape recording, will be made of all hearings.
 This record remains the property of the college and must be maintained for a period of two years.
-Within one working day following the hearing, the committee will submit (in writing) its recommendation to the dean of student services. - E. The dean of student services will render a decision on the case, which may include sanctions imposed on the student.
-The dean will then inform (in writing) all parties involved of his/her decision within three working days of the receipt of the student judiciary committee's recommendation. - F. If the student wishes to contest the dean of student services' decision, s/he may appeal to the President within three working days following notification of the dean's decision (refer to "Appeal Process").
+Within one working day following the hearing, the committee will submit (in writing) its recommendation to the vice president of student services. - E. The vice president of student services will render a decision on the case, which may include sanctions imposed on the student.
+The vice president will then inform (in writing) all parties involved of his/her decision within three working days of the receipt of the student judiciary committee's recommendation. - F. If the student wishes to contest the vice president of student services' decision, s/he may appeal to the President within three working days following notification of the vice president's decision (refer to "Appeal Process").
 The President's decision will be final.